godotengine/godot-docs/community/contributing/pr_workflow.rst

 There are various commands you should know to review your current work, before staging it, while it is staged, and after it has been committed.

-- ``git diff`` will show you the current unstaged changes, i.e. the differences between your working directory and the staging area.
+- ``git diff`` will show you the current unstaged changes, I.E. the differences between your working directory and the staging area.
 - ``git checkout -- <files>`` will undo the unstaged changes to the given files.
 - ``git add <files>`` will *stage* the changes on the listed files.
-- ``git diff --staged`` will show the current staged changes, i.e. the differences between the staging area and the last commit.
+- ``git diff --staged`` will show the current staged changes, I.E. the differences between the staging area and the last commit.
 - ``git reset HEAD <files>`` will *unstage* changes to the listed files.
 - ``git status`` will show you what are the currently staged and unstaged